inplayer-org/inplayer-ui/src/components/Table/Readme.md

 Table is a component for displaying information in order user to look for patterns and easy to scan details. <br />
-It takes columns and data props.
-Columns contain `title` - which is presented at the top od the columns and `key` for each column.
-Checkboxes should be added to each row if user wants to manipulate data.
-The data props contain object of each keys that are presented in the table cell according to the key.
+It takes columns, data, activeCheckbox and activeActiveAction props.
+<br /> The columns contain `title` - which is presented at the top od the columns and `key` for each column.
+<br /> The data props contain object of each keys that are presented in the table cell according to the key.
+<br /> The `activeCheckbox` is a boolean prop and if true it will display checkbox in the first row on each column.
+<br /> The `activeAction` object contains title for the column, name of the icon and href prop which indicates where should the icon navigate.

 ```jsx static
 const columns = [